Installing CMake#

 CentOS 7 package CentOS 8 package EPEL 7 package

-The default on 8 is not too bad, but you should not use the default on 7.
+The default on 8 is not too bad, but you should not use the default on the end-of-life CentOS 7.
 Use the EPEL package instead.

 Debian 10 package Debian 10 backports package Debian 11 package Debian 11 backports package Debian Unstable package